 A new day dawned, and another whole day in Joshua Tree was in the offing.
 We began with the now customary free breakfast courtesy of Best Western, and then drove to the nearby mall for lunch items and more water.
 Always more water.
 And Pringles.
 It’s the two things most essential on any trip to the desert – fluid and salt replacement.
 So technically they’re probably somewhere between health food and a survival kit.

 We were feeling suitably refreshed and keen to attempt another walk, so we plumped for the nearby Fortynine Palms Oasis.
 The entrance to this area is just to the west of our hotel, so it was pretty quick to get to.
 We parked in a lot containing two other cars, and set off on our way over a hill, not knowing really what to expect or how long it would take.
 The walk proved to be one of the most rewarding of the holiday, not because of the drama, or the sweeping views, but because of the little things.
-It was a walk through what we English would describe as “rolling” hills – little ups and downs, nooks and crannies, small valleys and climbs.
+It was a walk through what we English would describe as “lumpy” hills – little ups and downs, nooks and crannies, small valleys and climbs.
 We were surrounded all the way by much the same.
 It was a quiet time too.
-I think we passed two families coming back ( those whose cars were in the park when we arrived, presumably ) but then no one else for probably 2-3 hours.
+I think we passed two families coming back (those whose cars were in the park when we arrived, presumably) but then no one else for probably 2-3 hours.
 The really interesting thing about this walk was the nature.
-There aren’t big rocks, but there are a wide variety of plants that you pass by, and it is interesting ( as an English couple ) to see different types nestling in their little habitats.
-The most striking were a variety of cactus which looks like a spiky red ball.
+There aren’t big rocks, but there are a wide variety of plants that you pass by, and it is interesting (as an English couple) to see different types of plants nestling in their little habitats.
+The most striking was a variety of cactus which looks like a spiky red ball.
 At first we didn’t really realize what these were until we passed one quite close to the path.
 From then onwards we noticed them everywhere.

 Later in the afternoon we were feeling a bit more lively and so headed off out again.
 This time we entered the park via the entrance station in Joshua Tree and sped round to the car park at Hidden Valley.
 This was apparently a popular place in the good old days of cattle rustling, so there was some history to the place.
 There is a reasonable length hike on a fairly good and flat pathway through the valley.
 It has an interpretive trail which covers some of the history but also the flora and fauna, so it’s worth doing.